zhijian-yang/SurrealGAN/README.md

 ## Input structure
-The main function of SurrealGAN basically takes two Panda dataframes as data inputs, **data** and **covariate** (optional).
+The main function of SurrealGAN basically takes two Panda dataframes as data inputs: **data** and **covariate** (optional).
 Columns with the names *'participant_id'* and *'diagnosis'* must exist in both dataframes.
 Some conventions for the group label/diagnosis: -1 represents healthy control (CN) and 1 represents patient (PT); categorical variables, such as sex, should be encoded as numbers: Female for 0 and Male for 1, for example.

 Example for **data**: